OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * A special form of guard rails is censoring unwanted  output of GenAI models (e.g. violent, unethical)

   Links to standards:
   * ISO/IEC 42001 B.9.3 defines controls for human oversight and decisions regarding autonomy.
-Gap: partial coverage (human oversight only, not business logic)
+Gap: covers this control partly (human oversight only, not business logic)
   * Not covered further in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?

 * MINMODELPRIVILEGE (runtime infosec).
 Minimize privileges, for example by not connecting a model to an e-mail facility, to prevent it from sending out wrong information to others.

   Links to standards:
   * 27002 control 8.2 Privileged access rights.
-Gap: good coverage with the particularity that privileges assigned to autonomous model decisions need to be assigned with the risk of unwanted model behaviour in mind.
+Gap: covers this control fully, with the particularity that privileges assigned to autonomous model decisions need to be assigned with the risk of unwanted model behaviour in mind.
   * [OpenCRE on least privilege](https://www.opencre.org/cre/368-633) Gap: idem

 * AITRANSPARENCY (runtime, management).
 By being transparent to users regarding how the model roughly works, how it has been trained, and the general expected accuracy and reliability of the AI system's output, people can adjust their reliance accordingly.
 The most simple form of this is to inform users that an AI model is involved.
 See the DISCRETE control for the balance between being transparent and being discrete about the model.
 Transparency here is about providing abstract information regarding the model and is therefore something else than *explainability*.

    Links to standards:
   * ISO/IEC 42001 B.7.2 describes data management to support transparency.
-Gap: minimal coverage as it only covers the data mnanagement part.
+Gap: covers this control minimally, as it only covers the data mnanagement part.
   * Not covered further in ISO/IEC standards - probably part of ongoing 27090/27091 work.
 TODO: covered anywhere else?

 * CONTINUOUSVALIDATION (runtime datascience).
 By frequently testing the behaviour of the model against an appropriate test set, sudden changes caused by a permanent attack (e.g. data poisoning, model poisoning) can be detected.

   Links to standards:
-  * ISO 5338 Continuous validation.
-Gap: complete coverage
+  * ISO 5338 (AI lifecycle) Continuous validation.
+Gap: covers this control fully

 * EXPLAINABILITY (runtime datascience).
 Explaining how individual model decisions came to be (a field referred to as XAI) can aid in gaining user trust in the model.
 In some cases this can also prevent overreliance, for example when the user sees the simplicity of 'reasoning', or even errors in that process.
 See [this Stanford article on explainability and overreliance](https://hai.stanford.edu/news/ai-overreliance-problem-are-explanations-solution).

 * UNWANTEDBIASTESTING (datascience).
-By doing test runs of the model to measure unwanted bias, unwanted behaviour can be detected.
-The details of bias detection fall outside the scope of this document.
+By doing test runs of the model to measure unwanted bias, unwanted behaviour caused by an attack can be detected.
+The details of bias detection fall outside the scope of this document as it is not a security concern - other than that an attack on model behaviour can cause bias.
 --------------------------------------
 --------------------------------------
 # 2. THREATS THROUGH USE